- Metsu, Gabriel

-The son of the Flemish painter Jacques Metsue, Gabriel Metsu was born in Leiden in 1629.
-In 1644, at the age of fifteen, Metsu is recorded as one of a group of artists who were lobbying for the establishment of a Leiden Guild of St. Luke, and in 1648 he became a founder-member of the organization.
-With the exception of short absences in the early 1650s, he spent the next decade in Leiden.
-By July 1657, however, he had moved to Amsterdam.
-On April 12, 1658 he married Isabella de Wolff, a relative of the Haarlem classicist painter Pieter de Grebber (c.
-1600-1652/1653).
-In January of the next year, Metsu became a citizen of Amsterdam, where he died in 1667 at the age of only thirty-eight.
+Gabriel Metsu was born in Leiden sometime between November 27 and mid-December 1629, about eight months after the death of his father, the Flemish painter Jacques Metsue.
+In 1644, when fifteen-year-old Gabriel Metsu joined a semiformal group of local artists, he entered the membership rolls as a “painter.”
+Six days after the establishment of Leiden’s Saint Luke’s Guild in 1648, Metsu paid his membership dues as an independent master.
+With the exception of short absences in the early 1650s, he remained in Leiden until at least 1654, moving to Amsterdam the following year.
+On April 12, 1658, he married Isabella de Wolff, a relative of the Haarlem classicist painter Pieter de Grebber (c.
+1600–1652/1653).
+In January of the next year, Metsu became an official citizen of Amsterdam, where he died in 1667 at the young age of thirty-eight.

 - Houbraken, Arnold.
 De Groote Schouburgh der Nederlantsche Konstschilders en Schilderessen.
 3 vols. in 1.
 The Hague, 1753 (Reprint: Amsterdam, 1976): 3:32, 40-42, 51, 211.

 - Smith, John.
 A Catalogue Raisonné of the Works of the Most Eminent Dutch, Flemish and French Painters.
 9 vols.
 London, 1829-1842: 4 (1833):70-110; 9 (1842):517.